CEL Expressions

 member.collections.{type}.latest.external_id | string | External ID of latest record |

-member.collections.{type}.recent | list | Last 10 records (supports exists, filter, map, size) |
+member.collections.{type}.recent | list | Up to 50 records, newest first (supports exists, filter, map, size) |

 Examples: